AntonioTorres23/OpenGL_Notes/SSAO.md

 It is possible to reconstruct the position vectors from depth values alone, using some clever tricks as Matt Pettineo described in his [blog](https://mynameismjp.wordpress.com/2010/09/05/position-from-depth-3/).
 This requires a few extra calculations in the shaders, but saves us from having to store position data in the G-buffer (which costs a lot of memory).
 For the sake of a more simple example, we'll leave these optimizations out of the notes.

+The `gPosition` color buffer texture is configured as follows.